Curated by jill moniz

 Signifying Form is both historical and contemporary, demonstrating the durability of the practice for L.A.-based artists past and present.
 The artists’ works have been exhibited in museums, biennials, and galleries around the world, but only Beulah Woodard has had a solo exhibition (in 1935) at a major institution in Los Angeles.

 Maren Hassinger will perform her piece “Women’s Work” as part of the opening night reception, bringing to life intersections between gender, art and storytelling.
-And moniz extends the exhibition’s conversation in its catalog, which features essays by Dr. Lizzetta LeFalle Collins, Alitash Kebede, Dr. Bridget Cooks, Isabelle Lutterodt, Rosalyn Myles, Chelle Barbour, and Lisa Henry, all long-time critical thinkers who elevate linguistic aesthetics.
+Hassinger will be joined by the black women essayists moniz invited to contribute to the exhibition: gallerist Alitash Kebede, UC Irvine professor Dr. Bridget Cooks, Barnsdall Art Park director Isabelle Lutterodt, artist and curator Rosalyn Myles, and curators Chelle Barbour and Lisa Henry.